Problem of induction: Biting the bullet: Keith Campbell and Claudio Costa

 An intuitive answer to Hume would be to say that a world inaccessible to any inductive procedure would simply not be conceivable.
 This intuition was taken into account by Keith Campbell by considering that, to be built, a concept must be reapplied, which demands a certain continuity in its object of application and consequently some openness to induction.
-Recently, Claudio Costa has noted that a future can only be a future of its own past if it holds some identity with it.
+Claudio Costa has noted that a future can only be a future of its own past if it holds some identity with it.
 Moreover, the nearer a future is to the point of junction with its past, the greater are the similarities tendentially involved.
-Consequently, – contra Hume – some form of principle of homogeneity (causal or structural) between future and past must be warranted, which would make some inductive procedure always possible.
+Consequently – contra Hume – some form of principle of homogeneity (causal or structural) between future and past must be warranted, which would make some inductive procedure always possible.

 Karl Popper

 Karl Popper, a philosopher of science, sought to solve the problem of induction.
 He argued that science does not use induction, and induction is in fact a myth.
 Instead, knowledge is created by conjecture and criticism.
 The main role of observations and experiments in science, he argued, is in attempts to criticize and refute existing theories.

 According to Popper, the problem of induction as usually conceived is asking the wrong question: it is asking how to justify theories given they cannot be justified by induction.
 Popper argued that justification is not needed at all, and seeking justification "begs for an authoritarian answer".
 Instead, Popper said, what should be done is to look to find and correct errors.
 Popper regarded theories that have survived criticism as better corroborated in proportion to the amount and stringency of the criticism, but, in sharp contrast to the inductivist theories of knowledge, emphatically as less likely to be true.
 Popper held that seeking for theories with a high probability of being true was a false goal that is in conflict with the search for knowledge.
 Science should seek for theories that are most probably false on the one hand (which is the same as saying that they are highly falsifiable and so there are many ways that they could turn out to be wrong), but still all actual attempts to falsify them have failed so far (that they are highly corroborated).